laravel/docs/validation.md

         ]);
     }

-Likewise, if you need normalize any request data after validation is complete, you may use the `passedValidation` method:
+Likewise, if you need to normalize any request data after validation is complete, you may use the `passedValidation` method:

     use Illuminate\Support\Str;